ityreh/docs/README.md

 pip install mkdocs-material
 ```

-Then you can execute the deploymentscript:
+Then you can execute the deploymentscript (do not do this inside a used repository):

 ```shell
 ./bin/deploy.sh